otlw/otlw.github.io/assess/index.md

 The network is completely decentralized and robust, making as few assumptions as possible about assessors, assessments, or goals.

 # Our "Lightpaper"
-In our lightpaper we aim to fully describe the design of the our system and its major implications.
+In our lightpaper we aim to fully describe the design of our system and its major implications.
 This is a live document and is a work in progress, so any suggestions or questions can be directed at **jared(at)otlw.co**

 [read it]({{ page.url}}paper)